BEHV 7015 Core Therapeutic Modalities

 Legacy Code 102360

 Description This subject provides an introduction to the theory and practice of Cognitive Behaviour Therapy (CBT), an evidence-based form of therapy and an important therapeutic tool for psychologists working in diverse settings.
 Students in this subject will develop foundational skills in CBT assessment, formulation and treatment and a critical understanding of CBT application across conditions, populations and social settings.
-In addition, students will be introduced to family therapy (FT), including different models of FT, assessment, case formulation and FT application across different family situations.
-CBT and FT will be contrasted and examined for their application to a range of common psychological presentations, including ways to tailor responsive interventions in Aboriginal and Torres Strait Islander and multicultural contexts.
+In addition, students will be introduced to motivational interviewing and CBT and will be examined for their application to a range of common psychological presentations, including ways to tailor responsive interventions in Aboriginal and Torres Strait Islander and multicultural contexts.

 School Psychology